-Army Sergeant First Class Bryan Achee US Army Ranger, SFC Bryan Achee currently lives in Redding, California with his wife Margaux and their four kids; Trenton, Brynn, Cohen and Payton.
+Army Sergeant First Class Bryan Achee US Army Ranger, Sergeant First Class Bryan Achee currently lives in Redding, California with his wife Margaux and their four kids; Trenton, Brynn, Cohen and Payton.
 During his 14 years of service, SFC Achee earned numerous awards for valor in combat which ultimately resulted in multiple injuries and a medical discharge.
 Fighting in two different wars, Bryan initially was wounded in 2005 in Iraq by an IED, which left him with a concussion and burns on his legs.
 Later in Afghanistan 2012, Bryan was again hit by an IED which resulted in shrapnel wounds to his arms and abdomen, injuring his shoulders, back, legs and arms, along with TBI, PTSD, allergic reactions and GI issues.

 Marine Corporal Oyoana Allende Marine Corporal Oyoana Allende is married, studying occupational therapy, and living in New York City for the summer.
 She was injured on June 23, 2005 when a suicide bomber rammed his car, wired with explosives into her Marine convoy truck.
 Fourteen female Marines were riding in the bed of the truck at the time, being dropped off at various military checkpoints where they helped search Iraqi women for weapons and explosives.
 Three female Marines were killed in the incident, plus the driver of her vehicle, the gunner and a rescuer.
 She sustained extensive burns to her face, hands and knees.
 Despite the events of this tragedy, Oyoana keeps a smile on her face and makes the world around her glow.